Story

 Climate change is already impacting one of the country’s most important water sources, the Colorado River Basin.
 Water use has significantly exceeded the natural flow of water through the river during a period of long-term drought and rising temperatures, depleting storage in the Lake Powell and Lake Mead reservoirs that provide water for urban and agricultural use across the Southwest.

-A 2020 study by the US Geological Survey (USGS) found that for every one degree Celsius rise in temperature, the Colorado River’s water flow has declined 9.3%, depleting 1.5 billion tons of water and counting.
+A 2020 study by the USGS found that for every one degree Celsius rise in temperature, the Colorado River’s water flow has declined 9.3%, depleting 1.5 billion tons of water and counting.
 Modeling suggests water availability could drop 20-30% by 2050.

 Drought Impacts Water Availability in the West

 Drought conditions occur somewhere in the US nearly every year.
 However, some years are much worse than others.
-In 2021, the West experienced one of the worst droughts on record, following severe droughts in California between 2014-2017.
-In 2012, nearly 65% of the country was in drought.
-Many communities struggle to get enough water during these extremes.
+In 2021, the West experienced one of the worst droughts on record.

 According to USGS, water withdrawals in four states—California, Texas, Idaho, and Florida—accounted for more than one-quarter of all water withdrawn in the United States in 2015.
 California alone accounted for 9% of the nation’s total water withdrawals at that time.